Anisotropic magnetic and quadrupolar H-T phase diagram of CeRh2As2: The CEF model for C e R h A s and its multipole moments

 \section{The CEF model for C\lowercase{e}R\lowercase{h}$_\text 2$A\lowercase{s}$_\text 2$ and its multipole moments}

 The complete CEF Hamiltonian model comprising all three doublets appropriate for $J=5/2$ in C$_{4\text v}$ site symmetry has been discussed in Ref.~\onlinecite{hafner:22}.
-It is extended in Appendix \ref{sec:appCEF} to include the multipolar operators and the dependence of their matrix elements on the CEF mixing parameter $\theta$.
-The latter has been determined from a fit to the high-temperature susceptibility of \CR.
-It turns out that the level sequence is (energies as temperatures in parentheses) $\Gamma_7^{(1)}$ ($0\,\rm K$, ground state); $\Gamma_6$ ($30\,\rm K$) and $\Gamma_7^{(2)}$ ($180\,\rm K$) (we set $k_\text B\equiv 1$).
-Therefore at moderate temperatures one has to deal only with a quasi-quartet system consisting of the lowest two doublets split by $\Delta = 30\,\rm K$; this restriction is convenient for analytical calculations but fully numerical results comprising all three levels will also be presented.
-The wave functions of the quasi-quartet are given by $|\Gamma_{7\sigma}^{(1)}\ra\equiv |1\si\ra$ and $|\Gamma_{6\sigma}\ra\equiv |2\si\ra$.
-Their explicit form in terms of free ion 4f states $\{|JM\ra:M=-J\dots J\}$ are given in Appendix~\ref{sec:appCEF} together with a discussion of the full model comprising three Kramers doublets and its associated multipole operators.
+We extend the discussion and include the multipolar operators and the dependence of their matrix elements on the CEF mixing parameter $\theta$ as given in Appendix~\ref{sec:appCEF}.
+The latter has been determined from a fit to the high-temperature susceptibility of CeRh$_2$As$_2$.
+It turns out that the level sequence is $\Gamma_7^{(1)}$ ($0\,\rm K$, ground state); $\Gamma_6$ ($30\,\rm K$) and $\Gamma_7^{(2)}$ ($180\,\rm K$) where energies are given as equivalent temperatures ($k_\text B\equiv 1$).
+Therefore at moderate temperatures one has to deal only with a quasi-quartet system consisting of the lowest two doublets split by $\Delta=30\,\rm K$; this restriction is convenient for analytical calculations but fully numerical results comprising all three levels will also be presented.
+The wave functions of the quasi-quartet are denoted by $|\Gamma_{7\sigma}^{(1)}\ra\equiv |1\si\ra$ and $|\Gamma_{6\sigma}\ra\equiv |2\si\ra$.

+However, first we give a summary of all CEF properties for clarity and orientation.
+The Ce ions are located on a locally noncentrosymmetric lattice (space group $D_{4\text h}^7$ or P4/nmm) in layered tetragonal planes with site symmetry C$_{4\text v}$, highest rotational axis is a fourfold one.
+The formal charge is $3+$ and Hund's rules yield a ${}^2{\rm F}_{5/2}$ ground-state configuration.
+The $J=5/2$ CEF Hamiltonian, written in Steven's operator representation~\cite{hutchings:64,lea:62,kuramoto:09} is therefore